bruceskingle/sparko-esp-std/README.md

 - 2.8-inch TFT touchscreen LCD
 - microSD card interface
 - RGB LED
-- built-in LDR (light-dependent resistor)
+- built-in LDR (light-dependent resistor)      d
 - all the required circuitry to program and apply power to the board.

 Useful board information can be found at [Random Nerd Tutorials](https://randomnerdtutorials.com/?s=CYD)